Exponential sums over finite fields and the large sieve: Zero-density estimates for trace functions in algebraic subsets

-\begin{remark} Similarly, this shows that for a Galois extension $E/\Q$, the set of primes ideals with inertia degree $1$ has natural density $1$, so we cannot hope to substantially improve the lower bound by taking into account the $f>1$. \end{remark}
+\begin{remark} Similarly, this shows that for a Galois extension $E/\Q$, the set of prime ideals with inertia degree $1$ has natural density $1$, so we cannot hope to substantially improve the lower bound by taking into account the $f>1$ in the proof of Proposition \ref{prop:chebotarevCyclotomic}. \end{remark}